xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/consensus.md

 The set of transactions included in a ledger instance are recorded in that ledger and allow audits of the XRP Ledger history.
 If an account balance is different in ledger N+1 than it was in ledger N, then ledger N+1 contains the transaction(s) responsible for the change.

 Transactions that appear in a validated ledger may have succeeded in changing the ledger, or may have been processed without doing the requested action.
-Successful transactions have the **`tesSUCCESS`** [result code](transaction-results.html) which indicates the requested changes are applied to the ledger.
-Failed transactions in the ledger have **`tec`** class result codes.<a href="#footnote_1" id="from_footnote_1"><sup>1</sup></a>
+Successful transactions have the **<span class="code-snippet">tesSUCCESS</span>** [result code](transaction-results.html) which indicates the requested changes are applied to the ledger.
+Failed transactions in the ledger have **<span class="code-snippet">tec</span>** class result codes.<a href="#footnote_1" id="from_footnote_1"><sup>1</sup></a>

-All transactions included in a ledger destroy some XRP as a [transaction cost](transaction-cost.html), regardless of whether they had a **`tes`** or **`tec`** code.
+All transactions included in a ledger destroy some XRP as a [transaction cost](transaction-cost.html), regardless of whether they had a **<span class="code-snippet">tes</span>** or **<span class="code-snippet">tec</span>** code.
 The exact amount of XRP to destroy is defined by the signed transaction instructions.

-There are other classes of result codes besides **`tes`** and **`tec`**.
+There are other classes of result codes besides **<span class="code-snippet">tes</span>** and **<span class="code-snippet">tec</span>**.
 Any other classes of result code indicate provisional failures returned by API calls.
-Only **`tes`** and **`tec`** codes appear in ledgers.
+Only **<span class="code-snippet">tes</span>** and **<span class="code-snippet">tec</span>** codes appear in ledgers.
 Transactions that are not included in ledgers cannot have any effect on the ledger state (including XRP balances), but transitions that provisionally failed may still end up succeeding.

 When working with [XRP Ledger APIs](http-websocket-apis.html), applications must distinguish between candidate transactions proposed for inclusion in a ledger versus validated transactions which are included in a validated ledger.
 Only transaction results found in a validated ledger are immutable.
 A candidate transaction may eventually be included in a validated ledger, or it may not.

-Important: Some [`rippled` APIs](http-websocket-apis.html) provide provisional results, based on candidate transactions <a href="#footnote_2" id="from_footnote_2"><sup>2</sup></a>.
+Important: Some [<span class="code-snippet">rippled</span> APIs](http-websocket-apis.html) provide provisional results, based on candidate transactions <a href="#footnote_2" id="from_footnote_2"><sup>2</sup></a>.
 Applications should never rely on provisional results to determine the final outcome of a transaction.
-The only way to know with certainty that a transaction finally succeeded is to check the status of the transaction until it is both in a validated ledger and has result code `tesSUCCESS`.
+The only way to know with certainty that a transaction finally succeeded is to check the status of the transaction until it is both in a validated ledger and has result code <span class="code-snippet">tesSUCCESS</span>.
 If the transaction is in a validated ledger with any other result code, it has failed.
-If the ledger specified in a transaction’s [`LastLedgerSequence`](transaction-common-fields.html) has been validated, yet the transaction does not appear in that ledger or any before it, then that transaction has failed and can never appear in any ledger.
-An outcome is final only for transactions that appear in a validated ledger or can never appear because of `LastLedgerSequence` restrictions as explained later in this document.
+If the ledger specified in a transaction’s [<span class="code-snippet">LastLedgerSequence</span>](transaction-common-fields.html) has been validated, yet the transaction does not appear in that ledger or any before it, then that transaction has failed and can never appear in any ledger.
+An outcome is final only for transactions that appear in a validated ledger or can never appear because of <span class="code-snippet">LastLedgerSequence</span> restrictions as explained later in this document.

 ## The XRP Ledger Protocol – Consensus and Validation

-The peer-to-peer XRP Ledger network consists of many independent XRP Ledger servers (typically running [`rippled`](xrpl-servers.html)) that accept and process transactions.
+The peer-to-peer XRP Ledger network consists of many independent XRP Ledger servers (typically running [<span class="code-snippet">rippled</span>](xrpl-servers.html)) that accept and process transactions.
 Client applications sign and send transactions to XRP Ledger servers, which relay these candidate transactions throughout the network for processing.
 Examples of client applications include mobile and web wallets, gateways to financial institutions, and electronic trading platforms.

 {{ include_svg("img/xrp-ledger-network.svg", "Figure 4: Participants in the XRP Ledger Protocol") }}